T

 • Comfortable walking shoesEssential

-You will do a lot of walking, often on uneven temple grounds.
+You'll be doing a lot of walking, often on uneven temple grounds or cobblestone streets.

 Electronics

-Japan uses Type A plugs (two flat parallel pins) and 100V.
+Japan uses Type A (ungrounded) and Type B (grounded) plugs.
+Voltage is 100V.

 • Portable power bankEssential

-Essential for keeping your phone charged during long days of sightseeing.
+Essential for keeping your phone charged while navigating and taking photos all day.

 Health & Safety